fmxsh/f3c/f3c-spec.md

   - Data Format: Defines how the field is delineated (inline / block).
   - Data Type: Defines the field’s functional role (identifier / literal).

-Constraint: Every field has exactly one format and one type.

-Constitution: A field is a delineated _sequence_ of _characters_ or no characters, .

-Emergence:

-- The combination of the two aspects of _data format_ and _data type_ yields a _data construct_.
-A _data construct_ determines the possible role and content of a field.
-- The combination of data format and data type yields a _data construct_, which is an emergent structural identity.
-- Nesting is possible: a field may contain other fields, depending on its construct.
+Nesting is possible: a field may contain other fields, depending on its construct.

-Function: The _field_ with its structural identity as _data construct_ serves as a fundamental part for _binding structures_.
-Interpretation: ('emptiness' exist within a delineated space, and thus, the very absence of characters is considered to be the very data of that space).
-A general rule applying to all _data_ is that no character will ever be interpreted as a token, and consequently, no character is ever escaped.
+A general rule applying to all _fields_ is that none of its contained conceptual units will ever be interpreted as a token, and consequently, no conceptual unit is ever escaped.

 As a summary of the three following sections: Data is categorized into _fields_.
 A _field_ can be one of several _data constructs_.
 What particular _data constructs_ a that a particular _filed_ consists of, is determined by analyzing the field by aspects of _data formats_ and _data types_.
 Combining _data formats_ and _data types_ in different ways, yields different _data constructs_ which then defines the type of field.

-### Property: Data formats
+### Data formats

-Name: Data format.
-Inference: Inferred property.
 Recognition: By the way the field is delineated.

 _Inline deliniation_ is where the data is deliniated to start and end on the same line.